-In 2024, the aggregate amount that can be claimed by taxpayers for each tax credit is \$5,000,000.
-In 2025 and beyond, if 80% of the previous year's credits are claimed, the aggregate amount will increase by 20%; otherwise, the aggregate amount will remain the same as the previous year.
+In 2024, the aggregate amount that could be claimed by taxpayers for each tax credit was \$5,000,000.
+If 80% of a year's credits are claimed, the aggregate amount for the following year will increase by 20%; otherwise, the aggregate amount will remain the same.
+For 2024, the aggregate amount claimed for both credits exceeded the 80% threshold so the total available for 2025 increased for both.

 Student Scholarship Tax Credit Threshold

 Tax Year Threshold Amount

-2024 \$5,000,000
+2025 \$6,000,000

-2025 and If 80% of previous year's aggregate
+2026 and If 80% of previous year's aggregate

 beyond amount is claimed, the credit

 increases by 20%.
 If not, the

 threshold remains the same as the

 previous year.

 Innovative Educational Program Threshold

 Tax Year Threshold Amount

-2024 \$5,000,000
+2025 \$6,000,000

-2025 and If 80% of previous year's aggregate
+2026 and If 80% of previous year's aggregate

 beyond amount is claimed, the credit

 increases by 20%.
 If not, the

 threshold remains the same as the

 previous year.